When is a Development Permit required?

 Road Access and Approaches into Parcels

 Satisfactory arrangements must be made with the County of Stettler No. 6 for access to the proposed development, including the construction or upgrading of approaches and off-site access roads, where deemed necessary.
-Please refer to the County's Policy 5.5 Installation of Approaches and Culverts, Policy 5.8 Road Construction, and Policy 5.9 Road Specifications.
-If you are required to construct or upgrade a road as a condition of your development permit, you may be eligible for road construction cost sharing from the County (see Policy 5.12).
+Please refer to the County's Policy PW 2.6 Installation of Approaches and Culverts and its Attachment, Policy PW 2.9 Road Construction, and Policy PW 2.10 Road Specifications and its Attachment.
+If you are required to construct or upgrade a road as a condition of your development permit, you may be eligible for road construction cost sharing from the County (see Policy PW 2.13).

 What to do if your development is accessed from an Alberta Highway